-- 4. Lukasa is the second major city in an Eastern African country.
-The national population was 21 million in 1988. - 5.
-The City of Lukasa has a resident population of 500,000 people, and another 100,000 travel in daily from surrounding rural areas for work.
-Lukasa is located in low-lying marshland surrounding a natural harbour at the mouth of the country's major river.
+- 4. Dagpur is the second major city in a South Asian country.
+The national population was 95 million in 1988.
+A number of small urban areas are distributed relatively evenly over the country. - 5.
+The City of Dagpur has a resident population of 1.5 million people, and another 300,000 travel in daily from surrounding rural areas for work.
+Dagpur is located in low-lying marshland surrounding a natural harbour at the mouth of the country's major river.
 It is the largest port, handling some 60 per cent of external trade.
-The national capital is some 500 kilometres inland. - 6.
-Apart from the port, the city has major industries including textiles, cement, oil refineries and foodprocessing, and remains the headquarters of many commercial firms.
+It was formerly the national capital, but this was moved to a new inland site some 25 years ago. - 6.
+Apart from the port, the city has major industries including textiles, cement, oil refineries and food processing, and remains the headquarters of many commercial firms.
 Average densities range from 200-500 persons per hectare.
 Owing to growing pressure on agricultural land in the country's interior, some political strife in border areas, natural growth and attractions of city employment, the city's population has been growing at the average rate of 5.2 per cent per annum over the past decade.